 “The consequences will take several centuries to be fully realized, as the Earth settles into its new state.
 It is probable that, as in the distant geological eras with high CO2, sea levels will be many tens of meters higher and the average global temperature will soar far above the present value: a planet grossly unlike the one to which the human species is adapted.” another quote from Spencer Weart.

 I would argue that the human species is not at all adapted to our current world, except through technology.

 Take away fire, clothing, housing, agriculture, medical and the rest of our technology, this species of hairless ape would be effectively extinct within months.
 Given the few centuries we probably have, I see no reason why technology will not continue to save our bacon.
 We may have to curtail the rapid increase in our numbers at some point, however.

 By 2015 a survey found a "clear consensus among economic experts that climate change poses major risks to the economy."
 "Climate change," Nicholas Stern concluded, "is the greatest market failure the world has everseen.”

 We will put aside, for a moment, my opinion of the accuracy of predictions by economists.
 The risks he is describing, would seem to be in the huge costs associated with adaptation to a changing world.
 That may have some merit in terms of property loss, but dollars do not disappear.
 They simply move from one pocket to another.
+The rate at which their value decreases can accelerate, however, sometimes rapidly to near zero.
+That is known as inflation.
 As for market failure, we have seen many market failures in the past.
 Failures usually manifest rapidly and the economy may take a decade or two to recover.
 Not too typical of the rate at which we expect global warming to take effect.